ibm-cloud-docs/containers/kubernetes-service-cli.md

 #### `ibmcloud ks cluster addon disable istio-extras`
 {: #cs_cluster_addon_disable_istio_extras}

-Disable the managed Istio extras add-on.
+Disable the managed Istio extras add-on, which is unsupported.
 Removes Grafana, Jeager, and Kiali from the cluster.
 {: shortdesc}

 ```